A prolific American Indian scholar/activist,

 July 2007, he was a tenured Professor of American Indian Studies and where he received numerous awards for

 his teaching, scholarship and service.
 Churchill was fired after years of intense debate about issues that include academic freedom and academic integrity.
 He challenged his dismissal on a variety of grounds related to his First Amendment rights, and asked the Supreme Court to review the case after he lost appeals in Colorado's court system.
-The U.S. Supreme Court recently declined to hear the case.
+The U.S. Supreme Court recently declined to hear the case on April 1, 2013.

 In his lectures and numerous published works, Churchill explores the themes of genocide in the Americas, racism, historical and legal (re)interpretation of conquest and colonization, environmental destruction of Indian lands, government repression of political movements, literary and cinematic criticism, and Indigenist alternatives to the status quo.